MiguelJordans/LAPR2-G40/docs/SprintB/FURPS.md

 "The application should implement a brute-force algorithm (an algorithm which examines each subsequence) to determine the contiguous subsequence with maximum sum, for any interval of time registered."

-"The application will be deployed to a machine with 8GB of RAM."
-***

-"The time complexity analysis of the algorithms should be properly documented in the application user manual (in the annexes) that must be delivered with the application."
 ***
 - Testability